sbaldwinCPP/DodecaDog/README.md

 # DodecaDog
-1.5 times better than OctoCat.
+Mathematically proven to be 1.5 times better than OctoCat.